Frequently Asked Questions About Our Home

 12) Who takes care of the children?

 The children who come to live at the Home are embraced by a team of highly trained, skilled, loving, and compassionate people who are prepared to care for them and meet their daily needs.
 Each child has an opportunity to build relationships with at least one child care worker(s) and or foster parent, and a social/caseworker.
 In addition, the child interacts with the education director and staff, along with the activities director and administrators.
-Whether the child is placed in foster care or residential care, everyone comes together as a team to best meet the child’s needs and individual and familial goals.
+Whether the child is placed in foster care or residential care, everyone comes together as a team to best meet the child’s needs and his or her individual and familial goals.

 13) Do children get to go home for visits or vacation?